paulgreg/rsstodolist-addon/README.md

 This is the rsstodolist add-on for Firefox, allowing to add URL to a RSS feed, available on the [Mozilla Add-on repository](https://addons.mozilla.org/fr/firefox/addon/rss-todolist-addon/).

+It uses the [Web Extension API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions) which should make it easier to port it to Google Chrome.

 Attribution
 --------------